 This is the first article of a long series to come about tactical patterns.
 If you are reading this, you probably already know how pieces are moving, the value of pieces in Chess, standard checkmate patterns like the h7 mate or the back rank mate, and how to checkmate your opponent with a Queen or a Rook.
+The Fork is a typical pattern in Chess.

 As you have probably already understood, material is key in Chess: indeed, getting a significant material advantage will often lead, after a few pieces exchanges, to a winning endgame.
-This endgame will then result in a position where you just have to checkmate your opponent with Queen.
+This endgame will then result in a position where you just have to checkmate your opponent with a Queen.

 But how to get this material advantage in the first place ?